Inventory. POS. Accounting.

-Buy outright (aka 'Resale) is the purchasing (and reselling) of items from individuals:
+Buy outright (aka 'Resale) is the purchasing (and reselling) for individuals:

-- Items may be entered singularly or in batch.
+- Merchandise may be entered singularly or in batch.

 - Things entered in spreadsheets can be imported.

-- An agreement may be printed for sellers' signatures verifying items purchased, legal ownership and prices paid.
+- An agreement may be printed for sellers' signatures verifying purchases, legal ownership and prices paid.

 - Labels and hang tags print with the selling price (only).